kodadot/subwork/docs/zuzalu-bled.md

 Size
 ---
-- As **we are aiming 2-4 week full of nature exploration, peer-knowledge sharing and in-person lectures**.
+- As **we are aiming 2-6 week full of nature exploration, peer-knowledge sharing and in-person lectures**.
-- We aim for 70 long-term stayers and approximately 100 short-term visitors (average 4 days stay) folks
+- We aim for 70 long-term stayers and approximately 100 short-term visitors with an average 4 days stay participants
 - We have [dozens available venues](https://www.bled.si/en/meetings/meeting-planning/venues/) in walking proximity of SubWork less than <1 minute.

+Venues
+---
+- SubWork - primary shilling point, can comfortably host 70 folks at once
+- Open air rooftop near SubWork - 100+
+- Coffeeshop Apropo next to SubWork
+- Schedule depended - Lovec panorama room (70+70) and Kompass conference room (90+)

 Brief agenda
 ---